Fort Johnston (North Carolina): American Revolutionary War

-American patriots attacked the home of Josiah Martin, British royal governor of the Province of North Carolina, at New Bern, on 24 April 1775.
-Governor Martin then sent his family to New York, transferred his headquarters to Fort Johnston on 2 June 1775, and instigated a plot to arm the slaves.
+American patriots attacked the home of Josiah Martin, British royal governor of the Province of North Carolina, at New Bern, on 24 May 1775.
+Governor Martin then sent his family to New York, transferred his headquarters to Fort Johnston on 2 June 1775, and instigated a plot to arm enslaved persons.
 After the patriots discovered this plot, John Ashe of the Wilmington Committee of Safety led a group of patriotic colonists in a plot against Fort Johnson in July 1775.
 Governor Martin and his supporters removed most military stores, dismounted the cannon of the fort, and fled aboard the British sloop-of-war Cruiser at anchor in the Cape Fear River.
 American patriots controlled, burnt, and destroyed Fort Johnston, including the home of its commandant.
 Governor Martin rallied Loyalist forces from his offshore redoubt.

 During winter 1775/1776, the British army sent seven regular regiments and two companies of artillery to the lower Cape Fear region, aspiring to rouse Loyalist colonists to take arms to restore Royal Governor Martin to power.
 Colonel James Moore, however, routed a numerically superior force of Scottish Highlanders in Battle of Moore's Creek Bridge on 27 February 1776, and the British abandoned their strategy.
 The British fleet still maintained some control of the region for the succeeding few years.

 In 1778, the North Carolina General Assembly appropriated £5000 to rebuild Fort Johnston and named Captain Robert Ellis to command the fort.
 When British Major James Henry Craig entered the region on 25 January 1781, Captain Ellis left Fort Johnston.
 Major Craig aimed to establish a supply base for General Charles Cornwallis and probably destroyed the nascent Fort Johnston again.
 General Cornwallis later surrendered to American General George Washington after the siege of Yorktown, Virginia, on 17 October 1781.
 American troops under General Griffith Rutherford advanced toward Wilmington in mid-November 1781, and British Major Craig withdrew.